rung/go-safecast/README.md

 		return err
 	}
 ```
+The function return error when the value is out of the 32-bit range.
 This library also has `safecast.Int16` and `safecast.Int8`.
 You can use the functions in the same way as `safecast.Int32`

 ## Convert string to int32 (instead of strconv.Atoi())